geetakudumula/spellingbee-genai-agent/README.md

-# 🐝 Spelling Bee Quiz Agent — DigitalOcean GenAI
+# 🐝 Spelling Bee Quiz Agent — Powered By DigitalOcean GenAI

 A personalized spelling bee tutor built using DigitalOcean’s GenAI platform and Llama 3.3 Instruct (70B).
 This project helps quiz students from a 1000-word spelling list—ordered from toughest to easiest—while optionally giving definitions, origins, and sentence usage.